-Consider a bilayer in which two stacked identical films of width $w$ and thickness $d$ are separated by a dielectric interlayer of thickness $h$ and are electrically connected at one end, as shown in Fig. \ref{F5}.
-The films carry equal antiparallel currents $I$ injected into one of the films.
-The dielectric interlayer is assumed to be thick enough to fully suppress the Josephson coupling of the films and the resulting phase textures~ \cite{gv}.
+Consider a bilayer with two stacked identical films separated by a dielectric layer of thickness $h$ and electrically connected at one end, as shown in Fig. \ref{F5}.
+The films carry antiparallel currents $I$ injected into one of the films.
+The dielectric layer is assumed to be thick enough to suppress Josephson coupling causing phase textures ~ \cite{gv}.

 In this geometry $Q(x)$ in the top film and $Q_1(x)$ in the bottom films are related by $Q(x)=-Q_1(x)$, so the solution of Eq. (\ref{lond}) takes the form: